nocobase/nocobase/README.md

 NocoBase is in early stage of development and is subject to frequent changes, please use caution in production environments.

-v0.10 has been released, see [v0.10: update instructions](http://docs.nocobase.com/welcome/release/v10-changelog) for details.
+NocoBase v0.10 has been released, see [v0.10: update instructions](http://docs.nocobase.com/welcome/release/v10-changelog) for details.

 ## We are hiring